There comes a time in every guitarist’s life when they need to change one or all of their guitar strings.

-Below, I’ve outlined my step-by-step process to stringing a guitar (in this case, an acoustic guitar).
+Below, I’ve outlined my step-by-step process for stringing a guitar (in this case, an acoustic guitar).
 Follow each step carefully and you’ll have a fully restrung guitar in no time.

-- Next, you want to remove the piece of the guitar string that is inside of the bridge peg.
-Your string winder tool will have a handy cutout where you can slide into the bottom of the peg in order to remove it.
+Next, you want to remove the piece of the guitar string that is inside the bridge peg.
+Your string winder tool will have a handy cutout that you can slide into the bottom of the peg in order to remove it.

-- Simply repeat step 2 for all of your guitar strings.
+Simply repeat this step for all of your guitar strings.
 Once done, you can move on to cleaning the entire guitar.

 You can also apply a bit of the lemon fretboard cleaner to your guitar’s bridge as well to help keep it healthy (as long as it is also made of rosewood).